microverseinc/ror-social-scaffold/README.md

-# Scaffold for social media app with Ruby on Rails
+# Stay in Touch

-> This repo includes intial code for social media app with basic styling.
-Its purpose is to be a starting point for Microverse students.
+> This repo includes intial code for a social media app, with basic styling.
+Its purpose is to be a starting point.

 ## Built With

-- Ruby v2.7.0
+- Ruby v2.6.5
 - Ruby on Rails v5.2.4

 ## Live Demo

 TBA

 ## Getting Started